humdingerb/quicklaunch/ReadMe.md

 *   _Ignore these files & folders (and their subfolders)_ that you can add and remove from the list with the buttons at the bottom.
 You can also right-click an app in the main window's result list to add that specific app to the ignore list or drag & drop any application or folder from Tracker or an 	app from QuickLaunch's main window into it.
 _DEL_ removes the selected items from the ignore list.
+If you add a folder instead of a file, QuickLaunch will ignore all the files and subfolders it contains.
+Those items are marked with a "<tt>*</tt>" in the list and are printed in italics.

 ### Tips & Tricks